Frequently Asked Questions

 Federal government agencies may purchase advertising space on a discounted and streamlined basis pursuant to federal GSA contract no. GS-07F-0259V.

-10. Who is responsible for artwork design?
+10. Who is responsible for creative/artwork (graphic) design?

 11. What are the advertising dimensions and specifications?

-12. What file formats do you accept?
+12. What file formats are acceptable?

-13. How do I send you large files?
+13. How do I send large files?

 Larger files can be uploaded using the Upload page.